Dr. Haris KHALID - Research Fellow

 During his Ph.D. candidature, he developed control solutions to mitigate voltage instability caused by the ramping of PV generation due to solar irradiance.
 He graduated in May 2020.
 This research was co-advised with Prof. Ashwin Khambadkone .

 Kawsar received his B.Tech. degree in electrical engineering from the National Institute of Technology, Durgapur, India in 2011.
 From 2011 to 2014, prior to joining NUS as a research scholar, he was with the Indian Oil Corporation Limited, India, where he worked as an Operations Officer.

-At PEng Lab, he worked on high-frequency AC-DC and DC-DC power converters for data centers.
+During his Ph.D. study, he worked on high-frequency AC-DC and DC-DC power converters for data centers.
 He received his Ph.D. degree in April, 2018.
+This research was co-advised with Prof. Pritam Das.
 He then joined University of Oxford as a postdoctoral researcher.